 To truly understand it, let’s break down its key components:

-- Moody’s Credit Ratings – A grading system that helps investors gauge the risk associated with bonds and loans.
+- Credit Ratings – A grading system that helps investors gauge the risk associated with bonds and loans.

-Imagine you’re an investor looking to buy government bonds.
+For example, imagine you’re an investor looking to buy government bonds.
 You check Moody’s ratings and see that a particular country has a AAA rating, meaning it has an excellent record of repaying debt.
 On the other hand, a B-rated country might pose a higher risk.
 These ratings guide investment decisions, ensuring investors understand potential risks before committing their money.

 History